tide-foundation/heimdall/README.md

 ### Securing the Vendor
 One of Tide's strongest security feature is the binding of the security around the Vendor.
 This is to guarantee that no one other than the rightful Vendor has access to the services and information of that Vendor.
 This is done by the assignment of a cryptographic key to the Vendor.

-To generate a key, use the provided `vendorSign` utility in this SDK.
+To generate a key, use the provided `SetUp` utility in this SDK.
 This simple nodeJS utility will generate a new key for the Vendor and sign the base URL of the Vendor's site.
+See detailed usage instructions [here](README.md#using-the-vendorsign-utility).
-Before you run the utility, make sure to verify the URL is set correctly for your application by editing the vendorSign.mjs file: `yourURL` Should point to the base URL of your site, e.g. https://myapp.io or http://localhost:8000
+Before you run the utility, make sure to verify the URL is set correctly for your application by editing the `index.mjs` file: `yourURL` should point to the base URL of your site, e.g. https://myapp.io or http://localhost:8000

 The utility will spit out 3 results for you, that you'll need to keep:
 - `Vendor private key` A BASE64 string representing your Vendor's private key.
 Keep it secret.
 Keep it safe.